AI reconstruction of European weather from the Euro-Atlantic regimes: Results

-The gains between four and seven indices are strongly dependent on the season.
-While we do not observe substantial improvements in summer, using seven \ac{WR} gives considerable enhancement in winter.
-We conclude that using at least four \ac{WR} indices can provide an effective balance between reconstruction performance and index predictability, offering robust and meaningful reconstruction skills for both temperature and precipitation in winter and summer.
+In view of a data-driven forecast of \ac{WR} indices followed by the anomalies reconstruction, we suggest that using at least four \ac{WR} indices can provide an effective balance between reconstruction performance and index predictability, offering robust and meaningful reconstruction skills for both temperature and precipitation in winter and summer.